asu-ke-web-services/gios-vagrant/README.md

 Vagrant Box creation scripts

 #How to use gios vagrant box:

 1. Install [VirtualBox](https://www.virtualbox.org/wiki/Downloads), [Vagrant](http://www.vagrantup.com/downloads.html) on your machine if not installed before.

 2. Run below command in the directory you want to setup.

-//TODO create gios-asu on atlas and host there.
-For testing added to personal repo

   `vagrant int chasethenag420/gios`